Fly Fishing Idaho’s Teton River

 Teton Valley Sections

-The Teton River fishes best June to October, often producing the same quality hatches of the South Fork without the pressure of public anglers.
-The upper Teton reach is a magical 25 mile section, with only a few licensed outfitters able to guide its waters.
-Long, winding stretches of deep cool trout water meander thru the willow, sage and aspen laden Teton Valley.
-Early season fishing consists of magnificent mayfly hatches regularly overlapping with caddis, hoppers, stoneflies, baetis, callibaetis, tricos, green and gray drakes throughout the summer.
-The lazy water allows anglers to stop and present flies down stream or walk the banks positioning for more wary fish.
-This upper reach is best defined as a spring creek fishery and can be technical fishing.
-It is best to discuss your departure time with your guide the previous day to an excursion, early morning and late evening produce the greatest opportunities for anglers to catch larger fish.
-Caribou-Targhee National Forests Permitee.
-Equal Opportunity Provider.
-Be sure to check out our Teton River Fly Fishing Report.
+The Teton River fishes best from June through October, producing similar high‑quality hatches as the South Fork of the Snake but with far less angling pressure.
+The upper Teton is a magical 25‑mile spring‑creek reach.
+Long, winding stretches of deep, cool water meander through willow, sage and aspen lined Teton Valley.
+Early‑season fishing features magnificent mayfly hatches that often overlap with caddis, hoppers, stoneflies, baetis (callibaetis and tricos) and both green and gray drakes throughout the angling season.
+The slow, picky water lets anglers present flies downstream or quietly wade and cast from the banks to more wary fish.
+This upper reach fishes like a spring creek and can be technical; discuss your meeting time with your guide the day before your trip, as early mornings and late evenings offer the best opportunities for larger fish.
+Check our Teton River Fly Fishing Report for current conditions.